-Since Hagens Berman’s founding, it has sought to work toward one simple goal: work for the greater good.
+Since Hagens Berman’s founding, the firm has sought to work toward one simple goal: work for the greater good.
 Hagens Berman has established a nationally recognized environmental litigation practice, having handled several landmark cases in the Northwest, the nation and internationally.

-Hagens Berman believes that protecting and repairing our environment from damage caused by irresponsible and illegal use is some of the most rewarding work a law firm can do.
-Our firm has established an internationally recognized environmental litigation practice.
+Hagens Berman believes that protecting and restoring our environment from damage caused by irresponsible and illegal corporate action is some of the most rewarding work a law firm can do.
+As our firm has grown, we have established an internationally recognized environmental litigation practice.

 SCIENCE AND THE LAW

 Hagens Berman’s success in environmental litigation stems from a deep understanding of the medical and environmental science that measures potential hazards.
 That expertise is translated into the courtroom as our attorneys explain those hazards to a judge or jury in easily understood terms.